 - Jaa ne 【じゃあね】 – An informal way of saying “see you later” Don’t use it to teachers, bosses, and the like!
 Sometimes the “Ne” is changed to “Na” or even “Nya”(?!?) depending on the person.
 Foreigners will probably want to stick with “Ne” to avoid sounding stupid accidentally.

-- Jiji 【ジジ】 – An insulting way to refer to an old man.
+- Jiji 【ジジ】 – An insulting way to refer to an older man.
 Used more often in anime and television shows than real life.

-- Jouzu desune 【上手ですね】 – This literally means “You’re very good, aren’t you?”.
-The only reason it is mentioned is because even if you are actually not very good Japanese will often say this just to be nice.
+- Jouzu desune 【上手ですね】 – This means “You’re very good, aren’t you?”.
+The only reason it is mentioned is that even if you are not very good, the Japanese will often say this to be nice.
 Don’t get cocky.

 - Kai 【かい】 – A colloquial way of saying “desu ka”.
 Used mostly by men.